OlivierLD/raspberry-coffee/RESTNavServer/launchers/other-clients/README.md

 An HTTP (and REST) request goes this way:
 - The client creates an HTTP connection to the server.
 - It pushes a request to the server (verb, resource, headers, payload, etc).
-- Then it receives the response.
+- It expects and receives the response.
-- The connection with the server is interrupted.
+- Then the connection with the server is interrupted (disconnected).
+- Summary: _Connect, Request, Response, Disconnect._

-A subsequent REST request will follow the same steps, the previous connection cannot be re-used.
+A subsequent REST request will follow the same steps, the previous connection cannot be re-used, as it was closed.

 That is basically what is available out-of-the-box in the NMEA-Multiplexer and its avatars.

 Several already existing programs can use the data emitted by the NMEA-Multiplexer, though its different channels.
-Thos programs are language-agnostic, they rely on standard protocols (Serial, TCP, etc), and others (GPSD, SignalK, etc).
+Those programs are language-agnostic, they rely on standard protocols (Serial, TCP, etc), and others (GPSD, SignalK, etc).
 Programs like OpenCPN, SeaWi, and more, are perfectly happy with this.
-It is quite easy to read data from a BME280 (Pressure, Air Temperature, Humidity), and see the Air Temperature in the OpenCPN dashboard.
+For example, it is quite easy to read data from a BME280 (Pressure, Air Temperature, Humidity), and see the Air Temperature in an OpenCPN dashboard.

 ### TODO
 Note about GPSD, SignalK.